Jon Huber

-Jonathon Lloyd "Jon" Huber (born July 7, 1981) is a former professional baseball pitcher.
-Huber played two seasons in Major League Baseball, both with the Seattle Mariners.
+Jonathon Lloyd "Jon" Huber (born July 7, 1981) is an American former professional baseball pitcher.
+Huber played two seasons in Major League Baseball (MLB), both with the Seattle Mariners, in 2006 and 2007.
 Over his major league career, Huber compiled a win-loss record of 2–1 with a 2.57 ERA, and 19 strikeouts in 25 games.

 Early life and amateur career

-Huber was born on July 7, 1981 in Sacramento, California.
+Huber was born on July 7, 1981, in Sacramento, California.
 He attended North Fort Myers High School in Fort Myers, Florida.
 He is one of four players from North Fort Myers High School to have Major League Baseball experience including Mike Greenwell, Jim Miller, and Deion Sanders.